 The director wasn’t denigrating superhero films so much as stating the obvious, writes the NBA great and Hollywood Reporter columnist.

-Director Martin Scorsese’s claim to Empire magazine that Marvel films aren’t “cinema” is like saying the novel Fifty Shades of Grey isn’t “literature.”
+Director Martin Scorsese’s claim to Empire magazine that Marvel films aren’t “cinema” is like saying the novel opens in a new windowFifty Shades of Grey isn’t “literature.”
 He’s technically wrong — but he’s culturally right.
 And all the outraged defenders of Marvel films know he’s right.
 I include myself among Marvel’s defenders as both an enthusiastic fan and recent Marvel comics author.
-I’ve seen the entire Marvel Comic Universe pantheon multiple times.
-Guardians of the Galaxy and Thor: Ragnarok are two of the most addictive movies ever made.
+I’ve seen the entire Marvel Comic Universe pantheon multiple times. opens in a new windowGuardians of the Galaxy and opens in a new windowThor: Ragnarok are two of the most addictive movies ever made.
 If I’m channel surfing and even catch a glimpse of them, I’m riveted.
-At the same time, several of Scorsese’s films (Taxi Driver, Goodfellas) are among my all-time favorites for their emotional power and thematic depth.
+At the same time, several of Scorsese’s films ( opens in a new windowTaxi Driver, opens in a new windowGoodfellas) are among my all-time favorites for their emotional power and thematic depth.

 I’m aware that the international popularity of Marvel films makes them very influential in positively adjusting social attitudes about race, gender and sexual orientation.
 Every time I see Black Panther, I feel a rising swell of pride because we finally have a popular black superhero and he’s not just powerful, but also kind and compassionate.
 Captain Marvel, Black Widow and Wonder Woman (DC) are definite improvements from Barbie as role models for young girls.
 But influence, even for the betterment of society, isn’t the issue.